 HOW TO RECOVER FROM A MARATHON

 I'll start by saying this: Sunday was one of the hardest days of my life.
-No matter how much you prepare for a Marathon, nothing can prepare you enough for just how much of a mental game it is to get around the course.
-And given that it was the hottest ever London Marathon on record and myself and the other thousands of runners running had trained in snow, rain and freezing cold conditions—we were not prepared for the heat.
-I loved running it, but I also hated it (sorry, I won't sugar coat it for you), one second I felt like an indestructible warrior pounding through the streets of London, then two miles later you feel like you're about to collapse on the floor.
+No matter how much you prepare for a marathon, nothing can prepare you enough for just how much of a mental game it is to get around the course.
+And given that it was the hottest-ever London Marathon on record—and I and the thousands of runners running had trained in snow, rain and freezing cold conditions—we were not prepared for the heat.
+I loved running it, but I also hated it (sorry, I won't sugarcoat it for you).
+One second I felt like an indestructible warrior pounding through the streets of London; then two miles later I felt like I was about to collapse on the floor.
 It's a climb, that's for sure (yes, I am quoting Miley Cyrus The Climb because that is my running track, listen to the lyrics then judge me).

-Another obvious aspect of Marathon recovery is to refuel.
-You've just burned thousands and thousands of calories, and over the next week (so, right now) it's so important to get them back as while your body repairs itself it will continue to use energy.
-Alex recommends trying to stay clear of junk food, but don't forget good quality nutrition too.
-I'll admit, I ate a burger after running (no regrets) but have been trying to focus on eating high protein, vegetables and healthy fats to help aid inflammation.
+Another obvious aspect of marathon recovery is to refuel.
+You've just burned thousands of calories, and over the next week, it's so important to get them back, as while your body repairs itself it will continue to use energy.
+Alex recommends steering clear of junk food, but don't forget quality nutrition.
+I'll admit I ate a burger after running (no regrets), but I've been trying to focus on eating high protein, vegetables and healthy fats to help aid inflammation.
 Adding something like Healthista's Body Food (£19) antioxidant blend to a bowl of morning porridge can help boost circulation, too.
 It's packed full of yerba mate, green coffee bean and maca extract, all of which help with energy production—something I've needed this week as my energy levels have been low.

-Once you've eaten and drunk your body weight in food and water, it's important to treat your legs to a little R&R. As soon as I got home I had a bath loaded with Westlabs Pure Minerals Bathing Epsom Salts (£2.50) to help relieve my tired muscles I also poured a little of Oskia Vitamin E Bath Oil (£72), because what's a bath without a luxurious oil?
-This one smells like rose and raspberry and is every bit as dreamy as it sounds.
+Once you've consumed your body weight in food and water, it's important to treat your legs to a little R&R. As soon as I got home, I had a bath loaded with Westlabs Pure Minerals Bathing Epsom Salts (£3) to help relieve my tired muscles; I also poured a little of Oskia Vitamin E Bath Oil (£72), because what's a bath without a luxurious oil?
+This one smells like rose and raspberry, and is every bit as dreamy as it sounds.